grea09/color/doc/article.jfpda16.md

 An alternative to a causal link $a_p \xrightarrow{f} a_n$ is a provider $a_b$ that has a better *utility value* than $a_p$.
 </div>

 The **utility value** of an operator is a measure of usefulness at the heart of our ranking mechanism detailed in @sec:selection.
-It uses the incoming and outgoing degrees of the operator in the domain proper plan to measure its usefulness.
+It uses the incoming and outgoing degrees of the operator in the domain operator graph to measure its usefulness.

 Finding an alternative to an operator is computationally expensive.
 It requires searching a better provider for every fluent needed by a step.
 To simplify that search, we select only the best provider for a given fluent and check if the one used is the same.
 If not, we add the alternative as a flaw.
 This search is done only on updated steps for online planning.
-Indeed, the safe proper plan mechanism is guaranteed to only choose the best provider (@alg:safeproperplan at @line:safefirst).
+Indeed, the safe operator graph mechanism is guaranteed to only choose the best provider (@alg:safeoperatorgraph at @line:safefirst).
 Furthermore, subgoals won't introduce new fixable alternative as they are guaranteed to select the best possible provider.

 <div class="definition" name="Orphan">
-An orphan is a negative flaw that means that a step in the partial plan (other than the initial or goal step) is not participating in the plan.
+An orphan is a negative flaw that occurs when a step in the partial plan (other than the initial or goal step) is not participating in the plan.
 Formally, $a_o$ is an orphan iff $a_o \neq I \land a_o \neq G \land \left( d_\pi^+(a_o) = 0 \right) \lor \forall l \in L_\pi^+(a_o), l=\emptyset$.
 </div>

 With $d_\pi^+(a_o)$ being the *outgoing degree* of $a_o$ in the directed graph formed by $\pi$ and $L_\pi^+(a_o)$ being the set of *outgoing causal links* of $a_o$ in $\pi$.
 This last condition checks for *hanging orphans* that are linked to the goal with only bare causal links (introduced by threat resolution).